 At first, no one succeeds in revealing their thoughts and feelings.
 If it worked, there would be no problem.
 Everyone would have brightened up long ago.
 Practice lends itself to diligence.
 The more attentively you look at the information message of the emotion, the more you distinguish.
 Any new nuances are a small success.

 All of this, of course, does not fully describe the therapy.
-Soon, perhaps, I will say separately about how it is useful to simply speak out without fear of judgment – the main practice of client-oriented therapy.
+Soon, perhaps, I will say separately about how it is helpful to speak out without fear of judgment – the primary practice of client-oriented therapy.